martian-cloud/tharsis-docs/docs/guides/overviews/module_registry.md

 :::tip did you know?

-The attestation process can be streamlined by using the Cosign binary in a CICD pipeline to create an attestation and upload to the Tharsis API via the CLI?
+The attestation process can be streamlined by using the Cosign binary in a CICD pipeline to create an attestation and upload it to the Tharsis API via the CLI.
 See [module create-attestation subcommand](/docs/cli/tharsis/commands.md#module-create-attestation-subcommand).

 :::